This new private network for women execs looks to replicate the old boys’ club

 Childers refers to the core service as “executive coaching on steroids,” in which members can tap into a rich resource of peers to work through professional issues.
 In fact, applicants noted that a network of power players was their number-one request.

-“These women who are at the top are generally alone on an island,” says Chief CMO Kaplan.
+“These women who are at the top are generally alone on an island,” says Kaplan, Chief’s experience officer.
 “And mentorship doesn’t mean you need to find somebody a decade older than you to talk about your career with.”

 The Tribeca clubhouse will offer a salon series with topics such as “how to get on a board,” while workshops might center on media training.
 These Chief quarters are not meant as a coworking space; the cofounders note that members already have their own offices and “are very busy.”